rupl/chrisruppel.com/_posts/travel/2015-09-20-exploring-barcelona.md

   comment: There were many beautiful churches in Barcelona.
 - src: exploring-barcelona-7.jpg
   alt: Panoramic of the Mediterranean sea from a stone dock.
+  comment: The Mediterranean Ocean, as Patrick called it.
   type: wide
   bgpad: 25%
   bgpos: 85% 0